Two Year Recruitment Process

 Will Peninsula Foundation School be holding an open day?

-Yes - The Peninsula Foundation School will host a Welcome Event in March 2024.
+Yes - The Peninsula Foundation School will host a Welcome Event on 10th March 2025.
 Previous attendees have found attending our Welcome Event really useful.
-To view their feedback and find out more about this open day please read our Welcome Event Evaluation Report on last year's event.

 How will applicants be matched to a programme?

 Dates and details of the programme preferencing and matching process will be communicated to applicants by the UKFPO and foundation school.
 The same computer-generated rank will be used when allocating applicants at the group/programme match stage.
 Applicants will not receive a new rank for group or programme matching.
 The same rank will be used at all stages.
-(This applies to the standard Foundation Programme only.
-Information about the recruitment process for the Foundation Priority Programmes (FPP) and Specialised Foundation Programmes (SFP) is available in separate guidance documents).
-In rank order, each applicant will be allocated to their highest preference foundation programme.
-Applicants in the first cohort will be matched to a programme in April 2024.
-Further programme matches will take place from May 2024 onwards to ensure that all applicants are matched to a foundation programme within their allocated foundation school.
-Applicants should refer to the applicant timeline on the UKFPO website for the dates and deadlines which relate to the programme match for each cohort.
-The dates will be available to view in early 2024.
+(This applies to the standard Foundation Programme and Specialised Foundation Programmes (SFP) only.
+Information about the recruitment process for the Foundation Priority Programmes (FPP) is available in separate guidance documents).

 In previous recruitment years, Foundation Schools created and published histograms or bar charts that displayed the range of FP total scores received by applicants allocated to the Foundation School.
 As the FP total score is no longer used within the allocation process, these charts will no longer be produced.